GeorgesAlkhouri/l3wtransformer/README.md

 # l3wtransformer

 > A word hashing method to reduce the dimensionality of the bag-of-words term vectors.
 It is based on letter n-gram.
 Given a word (e.g. good), it first adds word starting and ending marks to the word (e.g. #good#).
-Then, we break the word into letter n-grams (e.g. letter trigrams: #go, goo, ood, od#).
+Then, breaks the word into letter n-grams (e.g. letter trigrams: #go, goo, ood, od#).
 Finally, the word is represented using a vector of letter n-grams.

 [Huang et al.2013, Learning Deep Structured Semantic Mod- els for Web Search using Clickthrough Data]